-Dave strongly belives that anyone can practice yoga and enjoy it’s many benefits.
-It doesn’t matter how young or old, how fit, or how able, if you want to practice, you can.
+Dave strongly believes in an accessible non-judgemental approach to yoga, and that anyone can practice yoga and enjoy it’s many benefits.
+It doesn’t matter how young or old, how fit, how flexible, or how able, if you want to practice, you can.

 About ashtanga Vinyasa Yoga

-Ashtanga (or Ashtanga Vinyasa Yoga to use it’s full name) is a traditional style to yoga, kown today for it’s dynamic and energetic postures and flowing practice, ashtanga yoga was first introduced to the West in the 1970s by Sri k.
-Pattabhi Jois, who dedicated his life to teaching the system he developed with his teacher TKV Krishnamacharya.
+Ashtanga (or Ashtanga Vinyasa Yoga to use it’s full name) is a traditional style to yoga, known today for it’s dynamic and energetic postures and flowing practice.

 The ashtanga practice focusses on controlled breathing (ujaii pranayama), synchronised with the sequence of postures (asana), and direction of the gaze to specific points (dristi).
 These three form the tristana, the tri-fold focus which enables the practice to become a flowing, moving, graceful meditation.